igmacs/competitive_programming/advent_of_code/2025/README.md

       auxiliary function before the main one, which I didn't like.
 The other functions were larger so I didn't try, but I still didn't like not being able to write the code top down.

+# Problem 3

+This one was easy, so I focused in trying to write the code is as few lines as possible and apply basic functional programming functions instead of defining my own auxiliary, recursive functions.

+Things I learned/practiced
+- Deconstructing, which is nice
+- How to emulate a classic imperative for loop with `reduce` + deconstructing
+- A few basic and useful core functions, like `map-indexed`, `max-key`, etc

+Things to learn for the future
+- [ ] Imperative programming, at least in most languages, allows for a good structure of the code, splitting long lines in multiple assignments, having clear code blocks, etc. I'm finding Clojure harder to structure.
+We can use `let` and define auxiliary functions, but still the usual function call is hard for me to read, specially higher order ones or when there is a lot of composition.
+Maybe with better indentation rules it gets better (my editor only adds one space when writing the arguments for a function in a separate line), but I should find out what are the best practices in this regard.